leosala/lcls/lh60/README.md

 * runXXX_cspadY_emission.gz, containing the emission spectra

 In both files, the first column identifies the *tag*, and the following ones the pixels

+## Plotting basic quantities for the CsPad tiles

+`plt_cspad_tile.py` plots some basic quantities for the CsPad 140k detectors, before gluing the two tiles.
+It plots:
+* ADU histograms
+* Average image
+* Spectra